The Trayvon Martin Killing Goes to Trial

 Conveying a different type of right-wing impulse in response to the story, Fox News' Geraldo Rivera infamously blamed Martin's death on his hoodie:

-And what's happened in the quieter months since?
-ThinkProgress rounded up some recent developments in the case here, including Zimmerman's lawsuit against NBC News, his request to the court to be freed from GPS tracking (denied), and his six-figure personal spending since he started soliciting donations for his defense fund.
+And what's happened in more recent months?
+ThinkProgress rounded up some additional developments in the case here, including Zimmerman's lawsuit against NBC News, his request to the court to be freed from GPS tracking (denied), and his six-figure personal spending since he started soliciting donations for his defense fund.